Cost: Less Than $100

-STEP 4: Put the frames together (warning: your crossfit equipment is not ready)
+STEP 4: Put the frames together

 -Put the structure together on the ground starting with the pipe as stated above.
 After you have done this you can add the back support beam as seen in the picture.
 It should be cut to whatever length measures between the two 56″ bottom support beams.
-Has your spectecular piece of crossfit equipment come to life!?!?!
+Has your spectacular piece of crossfit equipment come to life!?!?!
 I know what you want to do….

 DO NOT do pull-ups on this structure yet.
 She’s not ready.